Houses in multiple occupation (HMO) - advice for landlords

 Please see the Housing Act 2004 for a full definition.

-- Adopted standards for houses in multiple occupation (HMO) in Bromley
+- The local authority’s adopted standards for houses in multiple occupation (HMO)

-- Minimum fire safety standards - Local Authority Coordinators of Rgulatory Services (LACORS)
+- Minimum fire safety standards in housing - Local Authority Coordinators of Regulatory Services (LACORS) – Fire Safety in Housing